Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Photonic modes

 Now, let us return to the wave functions given by \eqref{WF}.
 In terms of the variable \( z \), we can express the ground state wavefunction(s) for photons, and accordingly, we can determine the corresponding radial probability density function(s) as follows:

 It is important to note that this result is valid under the conditions \(\Lambda \neq 0\) and \(\sigma \neq 0\), with the relations \(z = \rho \sqrt{2\Lambda}\) and \(\tilde{s} = \frac{s}{\sigma \sqrt{2\Lambda}}\).
 The corresponding ground-state wavefunction and energy eigenvalues suggest that the modes are associated with spin in the magnetic background.
-These states can be interpreted as rotating ring-like modes or, equivalently, as rotating magnetic vortices, regardless of whether \(m_b = 0\).
+These states can be interpreted as rotating ($s\neq 0$) ring-like modes or, equivalently, as rotating magnetic vortices, regardless of whether \(m_b = 0\).
 This behavior is illustrated in Figure \ref{fig:1}.
-Furthermore, these results demonstrate that the magnetized spacetime background, or medium (as discussed in \cite{11}), plays a pivotal role in the formation of photon rings.
+As the parameter $|\tilde{s}|$ increases, these peaks become sharper and more pronounced, resulting in more localized and narrowly confined probability distributions around specific radii.
+Physically, this reflects states with higher quantum numbers having tighter radial confinement, with the particle or excitation being most likely found near distinct radial distances.
+Furthermore, our results demonstrate that the magnetized spacetime background is pivotal for the formation of photon rings, as it permits angular propagation within a finite radial confinement region.

 On the other hand, in the limit of small \(\Lambda\), we approximate the sine function as \(\sin(\sqrt{2\Lambda} \, \rho) \approx \sqrt{2\Lambda} \, \rho\), which leads to the following spacetime metric: